mattdabit/landmarks/README.md

 <img src="images/model_metrics_comparison2.png"/>

-As we see in the image above the XGBoost model blew the scikit-learn models out of the water.
+As we see in the image above, the XGBoost model blew the scikit-learn models out of the water.
-XGBoost had a average precision score 0.53.
+XGBoost had an average precision score 0.53.
 This competes with the best model in the competition.
-Yes, we reduced top_k to 5 and we are working on a smaller dataset but I was still shocked to see these results.
+Yes, we reduced top_k to 5, and we are working on a smaller dataset, but I was still shocked to see these results.
 Given the time to train this model, about 2 minutes, this payoff is unbelievable.
-Now we do need to consider the cost to extract the features we used to train this model but that will still be nominal when compared to the deep learning models, as we will see later.
+Now we do need to consider the cost to extract the features we used to train this model, but that will still be nominal when compared to the deep learning models, as we will see later.

 ## Deep Learning Models CNN

 I train a variety of Siamese Neural Networks using variations of ResNet as the base model and different hyperparameters.
 The way a Siamese Neural Network trains involves two networks, referred to as the twin networks.
-When training two images are selected, a positive match and a negative match.
+During training two images are selected, a positive match and a negative match.
-The negative images forces the learning and the positive images act as a regularizer.
+The negative image force the learning, and the positive image act as a regularizer.
 Siamese neural nets are best known for face recognition.
-I was inspired by "Deep Learning for Coders with fastai and PyTorch" by Jeremy Howard & Sylvain Gugger to use the Siamease Neural Network with ResNet as the base.
+I was inspired by "Deep Learning for Coders with fastai and PyTorch" by Jeremy Howard & Sylvain Gugger to use the Siamese Neural Network with ResNet as the base.
-Contrastive loss is the most common loss function but I also tried Cosine Similarity.
+Contrastive loss is the most common loss function, but I also tried Cosine Similarity.
 It took a long time to train each epoch, approximately an hour per epoch.
 To combat these long training times,
 I leverage created checkpoint functions to load and save state after each epoch run.
 If a run were to fail or stop, I could retrain and restart from the last epoch trained.
-I continually faced GPU out of memory issues so the checkpoints helped immensely.
+I continually faced GPU out of memory issues, so the checkpoints helped immensely.
-The checkpoints also gave opportunity for early evaluation of hyperparameters and allowed me to easily edit the training code for memory improvements.
+The checkpoints also gave an opportunity for early evaluation of hyperparameters and allowed me to easily edit the training code for memory improvements.
-I added `del` statements as a memory saving techniques in order to continue the training process.
+I added `del` statements as a memory saving technique in order to continue the training process.
 This freed up precious GPU memory so that training could continue.
 I also had to reduce the batch size to 8 to reduce memory impact.
-This definitely could have effected the training of the models.
+This definitely could have affected the training of the models.
 I trained the models on my personal computer specs below.

 ```